What is the current status of this program?

 Although any business or nonprofit installing a project in a low-income area can apply for this bonus credit, it is low-wealth entities who most benefit since they might not otherwise have the funds to complete their projects.

 If you want to sell (transfer) part or all of your credit to another taxpayer (for example, if the credit you earn will exceed the amount of tax you owe), you must pre-register with the IRS.
-More details in this FAQ and in this IRS notice of final rules on transferability.
+More details in this FAQ and in an April 2024 IRS notice of final rules on transferability.

 If you plan to transfer all or part of your credit, you must register with the IRS to notify them you will be doing so.
 You will be given a registration number that you and your transferee will use when you file your IRS returns for the year in which you installed the equipment.
 Register here and learn more about the registration process in this IRS user guide.
 If you have trouble registering, you can request help by sending an email to: irs.elective.payment.or.transfer.of.credit@irs.gov (note this is only for technical questions regarding the preregistration tool, not for tax questions).